spockbots/city/docs-source/source/edu/lessons.rst

         # Implement this method
         #

-        # remember the function to tun is self.robot.on_forever(speed, -speed)
+        # remember the function to run is self.robot.on_forever(speed, -speed)

         def right(self, speed=25, degrees=90, offset=0):
             """